shamsway/octant/README.md

 - This Ansible playbook adds new folders to the Nomad configuration based on a CSV file.

 `configure-mounts.yml`
-- This Ansible playbook manages mountpoints across the homelab servers.
+- This Ansible playbook manages mountpoints across the home lab servers.
 - It installs necessary packages, creates mount directories, mounts NFS and SMB shares, and updates the fstab file.

 `homelab.yml`